 - Clear insulation from soffit vent openings.
 You’ll need to inspect from inside your attic.
 Make sure attic insulation stops clear of the under-eave area.

-If you’re having problems with ice dams, mold, and damaged shingles, have a ventilation or roofing professional evaluate whether you have adequate ventilation and need to retrofit exhaust or intake vents.
+If you have ice dams, mold, and damaged shingles, hire a ventilation or roofing professional.
+They will evaluate whether your ventilation is adequate and you need to retrofit exhaust or intake vents.

 Roof Vent Options

 - Ridge vents run along the peak of the roof.
 They feature an external baffle to increase air flow and protect your house from snow, rain, and dust.
 They’re usually capped with a material that blends in with the roof.
-It costs about $245 for a professional to install a 40-foot ridge vent.
+A professional will usually charge about $300 to $650 to install a ridge vent.

 - Static vents have no moving parts.
 They're basically protected holes in the roof that allow air circulation.
-They come in various designs -- roofline, dormer, roof louver, or eyebrow vents--and are installed in an even line across the roof.
-Some pros swear by them; others think they tend to leak.
-They cost between $35 and $50 per vent to install.
+They come in various designs — roofline, dormer, roof louver, or eyebrow vents — and are installed in an even line across the roof.
+Some pros swear by them, but others think they tend to leak.
+Installation costs $40 to $200 per vent.

-- Gable vents, or wall louvers, are placed in the gable ends of the attic and can be used in combination with other vents.
-The higher they are, the more effective.
-However, the airflow from gable vents is limited because they’re under the roof deck, resulting in hot spots.
-Professional installation costs about $185 per vent.
-Or, buy a set yourself and install them for $45 apiece.
+- Gable vents, or wall louvers, are placed in the gable ends of the attic and can be used along with other vents.
+The higher they are, the more effective they are.
+However, the airflow from gable vents is limited because the vents are under the roof deck, which causes hot spots.
+Professional installation costs about $100 to $500 per vent.
+Or, you can buy and install a set yourself for $25 to $180 apiece.

-- Wind turbines are mushroom-shaped caps atop roofs designed to catch natural wind currents, which spins an internal fan and propels hot air out of the attic.
-Wind turbines are most effective in areas where winds average about 5 mph.
+- Wind turbines are mushroom-shaped caps placed on roofs and designed to catch natural wind currents.
+They spin an internal fan that propels hot air out of the attic.
+Wind turbines are most effective in areas where winds average about five miles per hour.